funtoo/ego/doc/ego.conf.5.rst

 This setting defines the directory that will house meta-repo once cloned, and also where ego and Portage will look for meta-repo.
 The default value for *meta_repo_path* is ``/var/git/meta-repo``.

+**repos_conf_path**

+This setting specifies the directory which will be used to store generated repos.conf entries.
+By default, ego will generate repos.conf configuration files (and ensure they are updated) after an ``ego sync`` operation.
+To differentiate ego-generated repos.conf configuration files from user-provided files, all ego-generated files will have the prefix ``ego-``.
+Also note that ego will take care of cleaning up (deleting) any ``ego-`` prefixed repos.conf entries that no longer exist in meta-repo.

 **sync_user**

 This setting defines the user and group that are used to perform the sync operation, and thus the user and group which